WHITE-KNIGHT5/MpvRxN/README.md

 ## Support💝
 <details close>
-If you find MpvRxN useful and would like to support its development, consider buying me a coffee!
+If you find MpvRxN useful and would like to support its development, consider buying a coffee to MpvRx original dev!
 Your support keeps the project alive and helps push new features.

 <div align="center">